How to Adapt in a New Country Faster with 3 Simple Actions

-Neither in Qatar nor Poland people eat in that way, but still, all the time when I go to a pizzeria I ask for a fork and a knife.
-Some people look to me and some probably think that this is weird.
-However, the comfort of eating pizza in my way outweighs any discomfort from people looking to me and asking themselves “why this guy is doing this?”.
+Neither in Qatar nor Poland do people eat in that way, but still, all the time when I go to a pizzeria I ask for a fork and a knife.
+Some people look at me and some probably think that this is weird.
+However, the comfort of eating pizza in my way outweighs any discomfort from people looking at me and asking themselves “why this guy is doing this?”.
 It is not impolite, but just weird.
 And it is not rude to be slightly weird.

-If you adopt a posture of inflexibility, always answering invitations to traditional dishes with “No, I am not used to that”, or replying questions about local matters with “I am not interested in it”, the balance of your behavioral bank account with people around will be empty.
+If you adopt a posture of inflexibility, always answering invitations to traditional dishes with “No, I am not used to that”, or replying to questions about local matters with “I am not interested in it”, the balance of your behavioral bank account with people around will be empty.
 When that happens, even minor signals, like your clothes, may send a message you don’t want to integrate, and people will just give up.

 When I am watching TV, sometimes I like to sit in a lotus position (maybe I am revealing too much in this book, sorry).
-My wife told me it was weird, but since I was watching their favorite sport and trying to talk in their language, they just were ok with it and thought it was some typical way of Brazilians to sit (it is not).
+My wife told me it was weird, but since I was watching their favorite sport and trying to talk in their language, they just were ok with it and thought it was some typical way for Brazilians to sit (it is not).